Protecting Your Family And Future

 In many cases, a judicial determination is not necessary if you and the other parent can reach a custody arrangement outside of court.
 Our lawyers can help you navigate your options as you approach this high-stakes issue.

 What if I need to relocate with the children?

 Assuming a custody order is already in place, it depends on the nature of your arrangement.
 If you have sole custody – or “sole managing conservatorship” – you may have the right to relocate the children without needing the other parent’s sign-off.
 Absent that, however, you have two options: either reach a written agreement with the other parent or pursue relocation in court.
 Either way, the judge will have to sign off on it.
 They typically look at the best interests of the children and your reasons for pursuing the relocation.

 Talk With An Attorney About Your Family Law Case

 You deserve strong, knowledgeable representation throughout your family law case.
 We can protect your interests and help you navigate the process, providing peace of mind and assurance that you’re not alone.

-To discuss your family law questions and concerns, please reach out to our legal team through our website or by phone at NAP-PHONE.
+To discuss your family law questions and concerns, please reach out to our legal team through our website or by phone at 972-427-7030.
 We look forward to speaking with you.